 What is Dopamine and What Does it Do for the Brain?

 Dopamine is a chemical (a neurotransmitter) in the brain that affects your emotions, pleasure, and pain.
 It’s often called “the motivator molecule” as it’s responsible for sending signals to your brain that tell your body what to do.
 However, producing too much or too little has been linked to causing many mental illnesses.

 Too much dopamine has been linked to schizophrenia as the brain is over-firing signals causing psychotic-like symptom.
 Producing too little dopamine has been linked to mental illnesses such as ADHD, Parkinson’s, anxiety, and depression, as the brain isn’t sending enough signals to give you sensations of pleasure, happiness, accomplishments, etc.

 Feeling bleh is the best way I can describe what it feels like to have low dopamine.
 You feel depleted, unmotivated, foggy, zombie-like, if you will.
 Your happy hormones are low and your mood, focus and drive tend to follow.
 Here’s a look at the most common symptoms of low dopamine:

 - Failure to finish tasks

 Low dopamine levels have the potential to control your life because it can completely deplete your motivation to do anything, whether it’s studying for a test, going to the gym, getting out of bed or even showering each morning.

 14 Ways To Increase Dopamine Levels Naturally

-Fortunately, there are many lifestyle changes you can make to boost dopamine levels naturally.
+Fortunately, there are many lifestyle changes you can make to boost dopamine levels – and all of your happy hormones, naturally.
 Here is a list of some of our favourite ways to do just that: